duckyb/urchin/README.md

 </span>

 I created this design because I wanted to upgrade my [Sweep](https://github.com/davidphilipbarr/Sweep) with the fancy nice!view displays.
 I decided to use the edge design from the [Swoop](https://github.com/jimmerricks/swoop) and to make it compatible with Kailh hotswap sockets.
 **This is a strictly wireless-only design, and is only compatible with ZMK / nice!nano.
-Only Choc v1 switches + Hotswap are suported!**
+Only Choc v1 switches + Hotswap are supported!**

 > Q: Why is this not just another Sweep?
 *A: In order to support the nice!view display I had to use a switch matrix with diodes instead of the Sweep's direct pin design.
 This means that the firmwares are not interchangeable.
 I also wanted to use a different PCB shape which makes it incompatible with Sweep cases.*